Schedule Consultation

 Insurance Premiums

 Knowing the age of your roof is essential since it directly affects your homeowner’s insurance.
 Insurance companies may raise rates for older roofs because they perceive them as greater risks.
+Average homeowners policy premiums reached $1,900-$2,000 in 2025 (up 8-10% year-over-year), with deductibles rising 20-25%.
+The premium difference between homes with new roofs and older roofs has grown to $150-$160 annually.
 When a roof reaches the end of its useful life, your insurance company may restrict coverage or demand a replacement before extending your coverage.
-It is also easier to get ready for any possible modifications if you know how old your roof is.
+Knowing how old your roof is makes it easier to get ready for any possible modifications.

 Maintenance Planning

-It is helpful to plan maintenance and repairs when you know how old your roof is.
-The necessity for more frequent roof inspections increases as the roof ages.
+Planning maintenance and repairs is helpful when you know how old your roof is.
+Inspections are recommended at 10, 15, and 20-year milestones, and annually for roofs 15-20+ years old.
 Monitoring the age of your roof will help you plan routine maintenance and identify problems early on, saving you money by preventing the need for potential repairs or a complete replacement.
+Proper maintenance can extend a roof’s life by 5-10 years.
 This can increase the lifespan of your roof and save you money.

 Home Resale Value Considerations

 The age of your roof can impact your home’s resale value.
 Buyers prefer homes with newer roofs to avoid the cost of replacing an old one.
+Newer homes (built around 2024) cost $1,200-$1,300 to insure annually, compared to $2,100-$2,200 for older homes (built around 1955-1985).
 An older roof might lead to lower offers or price cuts.
 Knowing your roof’s age helps you better position your home on the market.

 Ways To Determine Your Roof’s Age